cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

   by the operator and that are set in the cluster resource
 - defining a different default image for PostgreSQL or an additional pull secret

-By default, the operator is installed in the `postgresql-operator-system` namespace as a Kubernetes `Deployment` called `postgresql-operator-controller-manager`.
+By default, the operator is installed in the `cnpg-system` namespace as a Kubernetes `Deployment` called `cnpg-controller-manager`.

 !!!
 Note
     In the examples below we assume the default name and namespace for the operator deployment.

-The behavior of the operator can be customized through a `ConfigMap`/`Secret` that is located in the same namespace of the operator deployment and with `postgresql-operator-controller-manager-config` as the name.
+The behavior of the operator can be customized through a `ConfigMap`/`Secret` that is located in the same namespace of the operator deployment and with `cnpg-controller-manager-config` as the name.

 !!!
 Important
     Any change to the config's `ConfigMap`/`Secret` will not be automatically